Skip to main content

 • Patients who have active uncontrolled psychological problems.

-• Even if some skin is removed in this type of patient, the resulting arm will still be very large.
+• Patients whose arms are still very full of fat: even if some skin is removed in this type of patient, the resulting arm will still be substantial.

 How Is an Aly-Posterior Scar Arm Lift Performed?

 After all of the segments are removed, the external clips are replaced with internal sutures so that the final closure has no outside stitches.
-Finally, medical grade glue is placed on the skin.
+Finally, medical-grade glue is placed on the skin.

 Armlift incision arm lift incision and stitches